This is the multi-page printable view of this section. Click here to print.

 The Sidebar Menu options

-• Snapshot: this option is exclusively available for snapshot tasks
+• Snapshot: available only for snapshot tasks

-• requires version 3.x of rsync
+• requires rsync 3.x

-• requires version 3.x of rsync
+• requires rsync 3.x

 4 - New tasks